 Should I Hire a Civilian Attorney for an Article 15 Counseling?

 If you choose to hire a civilian attorney for an Article 15 counsel, your attorney will:

-- Marshal (gather) appropriate and convincing evidence and witnesses,
+- Marshal (gather) all the evidence and appropriate witnesses;

 It is vital to use the knowledge of a seasoned attorney to organize and prioritize the material to present to the command.
 Call the Wilkie Law Firm at 910-333-9626 to arrange your consultation.